 After Chrono Trigger received multiple re-releases on handhelds, home consoles, mobiles, and PC, it’s good to see the lineage of the Chrono series finally get the modern treatment.
 But despite multiple Final Fantasy remasters paving the way for this one, it’s disappointing to see the performance of this 23 year old game sacrificed for fidelity, especially on a PlayStation console, and especially when avenues to digitally obtain the original PlayStation One game via the PlayStation store are slowly becoming more inaccessible.

 As such, Chrono Cross: The Radical Dreamers Edition represents two examples of game preservation with varying results.
 The sharper, more accessible, but poorer-performing Chrono Cross is both a blessing and a curse.
-But the debut of an official English translation of Radical Dreamers is a moment to celebrate as a Chrono and
+But the debut of an official English translation of Radical Dreamers is a moment to celebrate as a Chrono and video game history fan.

 As it stands, Chrono Cross: The Radical Dreamers Edition feels like an acceptable collection for a new generation, but it also serves as a reminder about the importance of being able to preserve video games as they originally were.
 Hold onto those CDs if you have them.